LinArcX/wmenu/README.md

 [PowerManager](https://github.com/LinArcX/winconf/blob/master/wmenu/00_power_manager.bat):
 ![power_manager](https://user-images.githubusercontent.com/10884422/193086890-9e3e20ce-2263-4251-aadb-553dc9c276d6.jpg)

-# Why?
-1. The main reason is that: I missed my Linux workflow.

-	When I met dmenu for the first time, I said to myself: "This simple tool can change my workflow completely", And surprisingly it did!
-	I started to use dmenu to automate almost everything in my machine.
-	From searching through applications, managing software(installing/deleting/updating), running custom scripts, browsing through my favorite directories, playing music, etc...

-	But the problem is that dmenu uses Xlib under the hood which is not available on Windows.
-There are some hacky ways like compiling dmenu using Cygwin, but.. no. I didn't like those ways.

-	So I started from scratch to clone dmenu using win32 API, without any emulation.
-This is how wmenu was born :)

-2. The second reason is that I wanted to encourage people to challenge their habits. (even if you are a programmer or not.)
-	Microsoft tried so hard during the last years(And they are trying now more than before) to force people to use Windows in a specific way.
-	They pay huge amounts of money to engineers to create a palace!(__default__ environment) In the end, you will become a good user(follower!)
-But man! it's the computer world.
-No one can tell you __HOW__ you can use your computer.

-# Prerequisites
+# build/debug/run
+## `p.bat`
+if you prefer minimal environment and independent tools like me, and don't want to rely on visual studio for building/debugging, please download and install:
+  - fzf
+  - windgb
+  - Build Tools for Visual Studio 2022.

+I provide a batch script called: `p.bat` that is using `fzf` and `p.txt` to make a menu for you in cmd.
+After run it, you can choose to:
+- build
+- debug
+- clean
-- MSVC
+- run

+### Troubleshooting
+#### Error: VsDevCmd.bat encountered errors.
+Environment may be incomplete and/or incorrect. ** error VsDev.cmd
+Open regedit and go to:
+	HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Command Processor
+Change:
+	Autorun = "cls"
+To:
+	Autorun = ""

+## Visual Studio
+- If you prefer visual studio, you can just download visual studio and open .sln in the root of the project with it.
+  - All the debugging/building/cleaning the project will be happen inside this magic box.

-# How use it?
+# How it works?
+wmenu as it's core is a "GUI echo" utility.
+If you pass a list of items to it via: `-elements` option, wmenu shows you a ComboBox and and you're able to select one of them.
+After that, it echos back that item on your terminal.
+If you omit `-elements`, wmenu starts acting like a GUI TextBox.
+Now you can type something and by pressing ENTER, it will echo the content of TextBox on the screen.

 Since wmenu uses the WINDOWS subsystem when compiling, you can't use stdout directly.

 So you should pipe it with `more` command:

   `wmenu.exe -elements "wmenu,dmenu,dwm" | more`

 Or if you want to use a specific delimiter:

   `wmenu.exe -element-delimiter ":" -elements "wmenu:dmenu:dwm" | more`

 For more information about how using wmenu:
   `wmenu.exe -help | more`

-# Usage

-Let's create a file called `apps.bat` and paste these lines into it:
+Now let's create a file called `apps.bat` and paste these lines into it:
 ```
 @echo off
 start /B wmenu.exe -elements "notepad;explorer;paint;" | more > %temp%/apps.txt